FAForever/wiki-pages/Development/AI/AI-Modding.md

 It also makes it harder to diagnose issues with online replays, as you have to mimic the same version to avoid the client redownloading it.
 Following a client update, mods are now saved in the below location:
 `C:\ProgramData\FAForever\user\My Games\Gas Powered Games\Supreme Commander Forged Alliance\mods`
 Simply deleting the folder for the AI in question and replacing it with alternative files (that use the same uuid and version number) won’t work, as it will still be replaced.
-However, if you edit the folder and e.g. add in logs for particular issues, then it won’t replace the entire folder.
+However, if you edit the folder and e.g. add-in logs for particular issues, then it won’t replace the entire folder.
 I’ve not done further testing to figure out what the threshold is for the entire mod being replaced with a download of the version used in the replay.

 - Accessing an online replay offline